ZeMingoh233/LasMonjas/README.md

 - On the custom map, you can see player names and do some tasks across the walls (this is a vanilla game bug)
 - On Dleks, vents don't work as intented and host gets stuck in there, play on this map at your own risk
 - Sometimes when playing with modifiers, people can get a modifier as a primary role
+- On rare occasion, you can report a body during KOTH games, I think this is due to lag